FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 ## What have we just done?

 First we imported the controller factory `rest` from the `@foal/common` package.
 A controller factory creates controllers from services that implement a specific interface.
-For instance, the `rest` factory takes those which implement `Partial<ModelService<any, any, any, any>>` and the `view` factory (for rendering templates) takes the ones which implement the `ViewService` interface.
+For instance, the `rest` factory takes those which implement `Partial<IModelService<any, any, any, any>>` and the `view` factory (for rendering templates) takes the ones which implement the `ViewService` interface.

 Once a controller is created (with the `attachService` method), it needs to be registered within a module.
 Every app starts with a module which in this case is the `AppModule`.
 That's all you need to know for the moment.